FAQs for Cannon’s Online Classes

 email@example.com with no signature, then I have no idea who you are, or what class you are in.

-If a bunch of enrolled students email me the same question, then I will typically respond to everyone via the announcements on Blackboard, rather than to individual students' emails.
+If a bunch of enrolled students email me the same question, then I will typically respond to everyone via the the General Questions Discussion Board and/or Announcements on Canvas, rather than to individual students' emails.

 You asked a question that is already clearly answered in the syllabus or these FAQs.

-You expected an answer to arrive too quickly—it might take up to a day during the week (Mon-Thu) or longer if you emailed me during the weekend (Fri-Sun) since I am not always checking email on my days off.
+You expected an answer to arrive too quickly—it might take up to 48 hours during the week (Mon-Thu) or longer if you emailed me during the weekend (Fri-Sun) since I am not always checking email on my days off.